Husk (comics): Powers and abilities

 Husk possesses the mutant ability to change her physical form by shedding her skin to reveal a new layer or shape underneath.
 These forms take on new physical abilities or qualities appropriate to the form, such as increased weight, strength, or invulnerability.
 Paige has shown some ability to take on forms with energy powers - including a fiery form that generates heat and flame, and a form with acidic skin.

 Husk is unable to transform into anything that exceeds her base mass.
 However, she is able to transform into smaller forms by transferring excess mass into another dimension.

+Husk has also been shown to be able to use her ability to effectively shapeshift and impersonate another person, instead of looking like a version of herself made out of another substance.